-Just because a lien is filed, doesn’t mean that’s the end of the story.
 In many cases, these liens can be negotiated or waived.
 Legal and equitable arguments exist that can reduce these amounts.
 Some of the more common arguments include:

 The healthcare provider did not perfect their lien by timely recording the lien in the office of the county recorder in the county where the healthcare provider is located.
 There are different timing requirements depending on what type of provider is attempting to perfect the lien.

 The healthcare provider did not include “a statement regarding whether the patient’s treatment has been terminated or will be continued.”

 Healthcare provider liens do not extend to claims for health insurance and underinsured and uninsured motorist coverage.

 The lien amounts were erroneous or exceed the “customary charges.”